The way a neighborhood looks and feels when you walk or drive around it, from

 Notable & Unique: Real Estate

-The Tuomi / Artesian Village neighborhood is on the ocean, a bay, or inlet.
+Tuomi / Artesian Village is a neighborhood that is on the ocean, a bay, or inlet.

 In addition to being coastal, Tuomi / Artesian Village is a very nautical neighborhood,